-During Fiscal Year 2012, the State Records Center provided nearly 45,000 records to State agencies.
+During fiscal year 2013, the State Records Center provided nearly 47,000 records to State agencies.
 The Center provides safe, cost effective, environmentally controlled storage for records (including computer media and microfilm records as well as paper files).
 The Division works with the Office of Information Technology to ensure the preservation of permanently valuable electronic records throughout State government.

 By law, the Maine State Archives furnishes copies of archival materials in its possession.
-The Imaging Center provides this service and microfilms paper records that are deemed too fragile to be handled.
-A microfilm copy is generated for safe Research Room use and for preservation.
+The Imaging Center provides this service and photographs and microfilms paper records that are deemed too fragile to be handled.
+A digital and/or microfilm copy is generated for safe Research Room use and for preservation.
 The Imaging Center duplicates and preserves thousands of images in Archives holdings and provides large format preservation scanning and image reproduction for records such as maps, muster rolls and charts.

-FINANCES, FISCAL YEAR 2012: The Bureau of the Budget does not maintain comprehensive fiscal data relative to this unit.
+FINANCES, FISCAL YEAR 2013: The Bureau of the Budget does not maintain comprehensive fiscal data relative to this unit.

-REGULATORY FAIRNESS BOARD CHARLES E. SUMMERS, JR., SECRETARY OF STATE
+REGULATORY FAIRNESS BOARD MATTHEW DUNLAP, SECRETARY OF STATE

-Mail Address

-STATE HOUSE STATION #148, AUGUSTA, ME 04333-0148
+Central Office103 SEWALL STREET, AUGUSTA, ME 04330Mail Address148 STATE HOUSE STATION, AUGUSTA, ME 04333-0148FAXEstablished2011TelephoneReferencePolicy Area00UmbrellaUmbrella29Unit666CitationT000005M.R.S.A., Sect.0000090-T

-FAX

-(207) 287-8598

-Reference

-Policy Area

-00

-Umbrella

-29

-Unit

-666

-Citation

-T000005

-M.R.S.A., Sect.

-00000090-T